 - The design is a bit too simple and minimalistic.
 It also just comes in three colors, black, cinder, and white.

 The Troy Lee Designs A1 is very similar to the previously reviewed A2 variant.
 But this caters to beginner mountain bikers because of its entry-level price and features.

-Nonetheless, it’s still one of the lightest, safest, and well-designed half-shell helmets in the market.
+Nonetheless, it’s still one of the lightest, safest, and most well-designed half-shell helmets on the market.
 This makes it a nice choice if you want to look cool and stay safe when riding your favorite trails or bike park and follow the safety standards.

 - It’s one of the most stylish-looking half-shell helmets in the market.